MattDunks94/task-list-creator/README.md

 ### Adding Tasks
 ![](documentation/README-images/ADD-TASK-INPUT-BTN.png)<br>
 The adding tasks feature allows users to add their own tasks to their task list.
 This feature consists of an input element and [Bootstrap v4.3 Button Component](https://getbootstrap.com/docs/4.3/components/buttons/).
-The input element includes a placeholder asking the user 'What tasks need doing?', indicating to the user that this is the feature where you type in your tasks.
+The input element includes a placeholder asking the user 'What tasks need doing?', indicating to the user that this is the element where you type in your tasks.
 The button consists of 'Add Task' text along with [Font Awesome's Plus Icon](https://fontawesome.com/icons/plus?f=classic&s=solid), indicating to the user that this button will add something.<br>
 When this 'Add Task +' button is clicked, it'll append their task to their list below this feature but only if they've typed a task in the input element (see [Alerts](#alerts) for more info).
 Alternatively, the user can press the 'Enter' key on their keyboard, instead of clicking the button, to carry out the same operation.

 ### Created Task Row